 Testing with People with Disabilities

 You may want to consult with an accessibility expert as part of your testing plan.
-An expert will have experience in assisting organizations with making their websites accessible and is an excellent way of ensuring your site designs are fully accessible before they launch.
+An expert will have experience in assisting organizations with making their websites accessible, and this is an excellent way of ensuring your site designs are fully accessible before they launch.
 Entra can help you find an expert if needed.

 If your organization has set up a usability testing program, it’s easy to include an accessibility specialist as part of the overall process.
 If not, you might want to consider adding a disability expert as part of your test team so that they can interact with participants during the test and help answer questions.